isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ## <a name="SS-gsl-concepts"></a>GSL.concept: Concepts

 These concepts (type predicates) are borrowed from Andrew Sutton's Origin library, the Range proposal, and the ISO WG21 Palo Alto TR.
 They are likely to be very similar to what will become part of the ISO C++ standard.
-The notation is that of the ISO WG21 Concepts TS (???ref???).
+The notation is that of the ISO WG21 [Concepts TS](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2015/n4553.pdf).
+Most of the concepts below are defined in [the Ranges TS](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2016/n4569.pdf).

 * `Range`
 * `String`   // ???